 Our Websites track usage data, including, for example, your IP address, your browser type and version, which pages you view, which page, if any, linked you to our site, and which link, if any, you follow off of our Websites.
 We use this data in the aggregate and on an individual level to better understand website activity to improve our site offerings, to reconstruct activity from a session or by a user, for troubleshooting and issue resolution purposes.
 We may also use this data to provide you a more personalized website experience, assistance with technical support questions, and to send you special offers, product and service updates, or other promotional materials that are relevant and tailored to your interests.
 If you do not want to receive these offers or promotions, simply indicate your contact preferences during the registration process, or within any future communications.

-I. How do our Websites handle “do not track” signals?
+I. Do our Websites respond to “do not track” signals?

 J. Do our Websites allow third party behavioral tracking?